ArticExploit/flameshot-launch-script/README.md

 The script launches a small GUI to choose from taking a local screenshot (save to clipboard, save to file, ecc.) or use the upload functionality.

-IMPORTANT: the script needs flameshot, xclip and zenity, to run.
+IMPORTANT: the script needs flameshot, xclip, zenity and scp, to run.
 ## Configuration and Deployment

 open the script in a text editor and change these variables to match your server and local pc